adam-abdelrahman0/HeatCheck/README.md

 <br><br>
 To run the backend, navigate to HeatCheck/backend and run python main.py.
 In another terminal, navigate to HeatCheck/angular-frontend and run ng serve.
 Open the localhost address that appears.

+<h2>Known Issues</h2>
+Sometimes non-human entities will be mistaken for humans, and a score given